evanx/mpush-redis/related.md

 - rdeploy - NPM module installation triggered by Redis-based messaging
 - rcontrol - service "orchestration" e.g. control and monitoring, triggered by Redis-based messaging

 Where all services interact with each other via Redis.
-Typically these are microservices that interact internally via Redis, and externally via HTTP, e.g the `hgateway` service includes a "web server" e.g. ExpressJS.
+Typically these are microservices that interact internally via Redis, and externally via HTTP, e.g. the `hgateway` service includes an ExpressJS webserver.

-Incidently, similar services are also planned which use NATS for high-performance fire-and-forget messaging, and that may attract my interest away from this project.

 #### Technology choices

-While Node.js might not be as performant as Go or Rust for example, we nevertheless benefit from the underlying performance of Redis.
+Incidently, similar services are also planned which use NATS for high-performance fire-and-forget messaging.

+However, we use Nginx to handle high-performance HTTP caching and switching, and Node/Redis to handle application programming.
+Microservices that handle say 10k messages per second, should be probably be developed in Go, and be using NATS.

-"Universal JavaScript" is of course compelling for web development, and especially now with:
+Nevertheless "Universal JavaScript" is of course compelling for web development, and especially now with:
 - ES6 - arrow functions, et al.
 - ES2016 - async/await sugaring of ES6 promises/generators, et al.